sorenmacbeth/flambo/README.md

 <a name="usage">
 ## Usage

-Flambo makes developing Spark applications in Clojure as quick and painless as possible, with the added benefit of using the full abstraction of Clojure.
-For instance, as we'll see, you can use the standard Clojure threading macros `->` (ftw) to define/chain your sequence of operations and transformations.
+Flambo makes developing Spark applications quick and painless by utilizing the powerful abstractions available in Clojure.
+For instance,  you can use the Clojure threading macro `->`  to chain sequences of operations and transformations.

 <a name="initializing-flambo">
 ### Initializing flambo

-The first thing a Spark program must do is to create a SparkContext object, which tells Spark how to access a cluster.
-To create a SparkContext in flambo you first need to build a Spark configuration object, SparkConf, that contains information about your application.
+The first step is to create a Spark configuration object, SparkConf, which contains information about your application.
+This is used to construct a SparkContext object which tells Spark how to access a cluster.

-Here we create a SparkConf object with the special `local[*]` string to run in local mode:
+Here we create a SparkConf object with the string `local[*]` to run in local mode:

 ```clojure
 (ns com.fire.kingdom.flambit